 I was born and raised in Germany and received my degree in midwifery from the Rheinische Friedrich Wilhelms University of Bonn, Germany in 1996.
 Since 1999 I live in Stockholm, Sweden, where I furthered my practical and theoretical skills as a midwife.

-I am also a member of the organizing committe of the "Neurobiology of Parenting" conference, to be held in Stockholm, Sweden (August 19-21, 2015).
+I was also a member of the organizing committe of the "Neurobiology of Parenting" conference, that was be held in Stockholm, Sweden (August 19-21, 2015).
 Please see the link above.

 Languages: Swedish, English, German.

 1996 Registered Midwife, Rheinische Friedrich Wilhelms Universität, University Hospital, Bonn, Germany

 2009–09-21 Thesis: “Mother and newborn adaptations after birth: Influence of administration of oxytocin and epidural analgesia during labour”, Karolinska Institutet